MRU-MACO-1701-004-202304/lab-instructions/lab-09-function-creation.md

 1. Create (and call!) a `main` function in your script file.
 In that `main`, reproduce the following table, using your `score` function. _Yes, this is much like what you did with the Incan Gold labs!_

+   **Warning**: Calling `main` in your script file will cause the automated tests to break, unfortunately.
+Once your happy that your table is printing out correctly, comment out the `main()` call, and things will work again.

    ```
    Name   Dumplings   Score
    Anh    2           3